-Just fill out the form below, and I’ll be happy to email you over the free printables I created.
+Just fill out the form at the end of this post to instantly download the free printables I created.
 They would be great for a WONDER book club, and I know many teacher’s are reading WONDER in their classrooms.
 There is also a simpler, picture book version called We’re All Wonders, perfect for younger kids.

 I created this free Wonder Class Pack with Wonder Book printable quotes as well as writing exercises inspired by the Wonder books.
 The Wonder and #ChooseKind tags can be used as bookmarks or gift tags.
 You know I love Project Life, and I made a WONDER-inspired 3×4 journaling card and 3×4 and 4×6 decorative cards.